-Blog 93: Product engagement metrics: are our users engaged?
+Blog 93: Product engagement metrics: know if your users are engaged?

-In blog 34, we looked at the overall product management metrics that need to be continuously monitored and measured.
-7 product metrics categories are revenue, costs, usage, reduction in usage, customer-satisfaction, profitability/value, roadmap progress.
-In this blog we will specifically look at product engagement metrics (a combination of usage and reduction in usage).
+In blog 34, we talked about 7 categories of product metrics.
+They are revenue, costs, usage, reduction in usage, customer-satisfaction, profitability/value, roadmap progress.
+In this blog, we will specifically look at product engagement metrics (a combination of third and fourth category i.e., usage and reduction in usage).

-Product engagement: It tells us how well users are interacting with our product.
-More the interactions the better it is.
-As high engagement leads to retention and drives revenue.
+Product engagement: It tells how well users are interacting with your product.
+More the interactions the better.
+High engagement leads to retention and drives revenue.

-By measuring product engagement, we can i) monitor user activity, ii) understand how the product is used, iii) identify activities for product-led growth (refer blog 71), iv) recognise product design gaps (refer blog 61).
+By measuring product engagement we, i) monitor user activity, ii) understand how the product is used, iii) identify activities for product-led growth (refer blog 71), iv) recognise product design gaps (refer blog 61).

 A. Popular product engagement metrics: